paich64/C64MEGA65/FAQ.md

 ## 5) The screen goes black when I choose JiffyDOS

 JiffyDOS is commercial software.
-The C64 core does not come with a preinstalled copy of JiffyDOS.
+The C64 core does not come with a pre-installed copy of JiffyDOS.
 [Learn here](doc/jiffy.md)
 where to buy and how to install it.